 Next, spread the cut vegetables in a rimmed baking sheet or roasting pan.
 Make sure your pan is big enough to spread the vegetables out evenly in one layer with a little space between each piece.
 You don't want to overcrowd the pan, if you think the pan is too crowded, split the vegetable between two pans.
 Crowded vegetables just create extra moisture and steam in the pan.

 Pictured recipe: Maple Roasted Carrots

+There is no need to cover vegetables when roasting.
+Covering them creates steam, so they won't get as crispy and caramelized.
 Don't forget to stir once or twice while cooking so the vegetables get nicely browned on all sides.
 Other than that, you can't really go wrong.
 The timing for each vegetable will vary slightly and will depend on how big the pieces are, but plan for 20 to 30 minutes total and check about every 10.
 Your vegetables are ready when they are golden brown and can be easily pierced with a fork.
 Our Vegetable Roasting Guide gives prep instructions for our favorite vegetables for roasting, but feel free to experiment with others as well.
-You can even mix and match vegetables-just make sure they have similar cooking times, or get ones with longer cooking times going first then add other vegetables accordingly.
+You can even mix and match vegetables—just make sure they have similar cooking times, or get ones with longer cooking times going first then add other vegetables accordingly.